 In the Bush administration, Chen was a senior official at the US Department of Health and Human Services.
 His private-sector experience includes having been an associate attorney with the international law firm of Gibson, Dunn & Crutcher LLP, where he practiced business litigation.
 Chen was also the Winnie Neubauer Visiting Fellow in Health Policy Studies at the Heritage Foundation and worked as a health policy advocate for a major business group in Washington, DC.

-At Stanford, Chen serves as a member of the Faculty Steering Committee at the Haas Center for Public Service.
-He has also been Lecturer in Law at Stanford Law School.
+In 2017, Chen was the William E. Simon Visiting Professor in the School of Public Policy at Pepperdine University.
+At Stanford, he also serves on the Faculty Steering Committee of the Haas Center for Public Service and is an affiliate of the Freeman-Spogli Institute for International Studies.
 An eight-time winner of Harvard University’s Certificate of Distinction in Teaching, Chen’s scholarship has appeared or been cited in several of the nation’s top political science journals.